-From the architect.
-Not so many jobs begin like this one, with an owners’ list of wishes and hopes for their new home.
+Text description provided by the architects.
+Not so many jobs begin like this one, with an owners' list of wishes and hopes for their new home.
 A list much closer to the principles and values architects usually work with, often secretly, than the ordinary expectations of those couples facing this unknown challenge.
 Lists always full of good intentions but often incomplete.
 This was the start, loaded with responsibility, yet an excellent start.

 The plot, located in a residential area of Sant Cugat, near Barcelona, had enough good attributes to become the project main line.
 One of the main goals was to achieve a close and essential relationship between the house and the garden in such a way that they both became the extension of each other.
 All that, without falling into the unavoidable, often out of proportion, and so recurrent large glazed panels: they wanted walls, and we also did.
 A house with walls in a garden for an art collectors couple.

 For those reasons, from the right beginning, the proposal searches the balance between placing the maximum number of rooms on the ground floor yet keeping the garden free from masonry work volumes.
 This idea is developed through a volumetric composition shaped in three boxes spread throughout the garden, almost aligned and located in the plot northern side creating a wide outer zone facing south.
 The first box, to the east, houses the children's area with three single bedrooms upstairs and a playroom on the ground floor.